cons0le7/iSH-tools/README.md

 [GnuPG](https://gnupg.org)

 ## Additional Notes:
+- Works best with font size set to 10 or lower.
 - Tools can take some time to load in the shell environment, wait for them to appear before using.
 Nikto can be used right away.
 - There is currently 1 known issue with the install all option, I will be fixing this ASAP!
 For now, installing the tools from their options in menu still works!